2025-2026

 at a glance

 Evergreen is a $16.5M, research-driven wellness initiative at Dartmouth.
-Informed by insights from 100+ students, we are creating an AI-powered mobile platform designed to support everyday student wellbeing through personalized reminders and conversational guidance.
+Informed by insights from behavioral science research and 100+ students, we are creating an AI-powered mobile platform designed to support everyday student wellbeing through personalized reminders and conversational guidance.

-As the lead designer, I’m creating end-to-end experiences across onboarding, chat interface, Explore, and Insights features, while mentoring two other designers and collaborating with engineers, content teams, and institutional stakeholders.
+As the lead designer on the project through the DALI Lab, I’m designing end-to-end experiences across onboarding, chat interface, Explore, and Insights features.
+I'm also mentoring two junior designers and collaborating with engineers, content teams, and institutional stakeholders.

-V1 is projected to launch for internal testing in Spring 2026, and has received media coverage from outlets including Forbes and MassLive.
+V1 of Evergreen is projected to launch for internal testing in Spring 2026.
+The project has received media coverage from multiple outlets, including Forbes and MassLive.
+A full launch of Evergreen is anticipated for late 2027.

 made in collaboration with